Written by

 ,

-There are more than a dozen professional strategies for counting cards but often, blackjack players prefer to avoid them due to their complexity and the risk of being detected by the pit boss.
+There are more than a dozen professional card-counting strategies, but blackjack players often avoid them because of their complexity and the risk of being detected by the pit boss.
 The Ace/5 Count, however, allows card counters to remain hidden while still gaining a small edge over the casino.

-The Ace/5 system for counting cards was popularized by the famous mathematician and game researcher Michael Shackleford.
-Shackleford, also known as the Wizards of Odds, is a blackjack and poker player and along with this counting system, he has developed gaming strategies, as well as mathematical analysis of various gambling games.
-The Ace/5 Count, according to him, is currently the easiest counting system players can find since it only requires tracking of 5s and Aces.
+The Ace/5 system for counting cards was popularized by renowned mathematician and game researcher Michael Shackleford.
+Shackleford, also known as the Wizard of Odds, is a blackjack and poker player.
+Along with this counting system, he has developed various gaming strategies as well as mathematical analyses of numerous casino games.
+The Ace/5 Count, according to him, is currently the easiest counting system players can find because it only requires them to track 5s and Aces.

-This method for counting cards in blackjack simplifies the fundamental principles of counting, reducing complex systems to a plain tactic that is straightforward and perfectly manageable even for beginner-level players.
-It does come with its limitations, however, although that statement is true for all card counting systems ever created.
+This blackjack card-counting method simplifies the fundamental principles, reducing complex systems to a straightforward tactic that is perfectly manageable even for beginner-level players.
+However, like every card-counting system ever created, it does have its limitations.

 The Ace/5 Card Counting System Fundamentals